ryanrolds/blog/content/posts/onboarding_new_projects.md

 # Onboarding developers quickly
-<div id="published-at">2019-03-05:19:09:00Z</div>
+<div id="published-at">2019-03-06T19:09:00Z</div>

 Onboarding developers can require a significant amount of time, but it doesn't have to.
 This article goes over a minimal set of tools that provide a uniform developer enviornment and workflow for all major operating systems.
-We will go over each tool and why it's important, how we use the tools to increase velocity, and a short outline on how to deploy to AWS.
+We will go over why each tool is important, how we use the tools to increase velocity, and a short outline on how to deploy to AWS.

 ### README.md

 Always create a `README.md` in the root of your project.
-It should include a short description of your project and the setup instructions.
+It should include a short description of the project and its setup instructions.
 It's also useful to list key maintainers/contributors and the project's license.
-If you don't do anything else in this document please document your setup instruction in `README.md`.
+If you only do one thing from this article, please document your setup instruction in the project's `README.md`.
 Nothing kills a project faster then not having easy to find setup instructions.

 ### Git & GitHub

-Git and the repository hosting service GitHub, and similar tools, are universally required at organization with a team of developers.
+Git and the repository hosting service GitHub, and similar Version Control tools, are universally required at organizations with teams of developers.
 Open Source projects are no expection.
 All of the software that we use everyday is tracked and organized with Version Control software, like Git.

-Without VC software teams are not able to easily comapare previous versions of the codebase and they can't resliably resolve file conflicts.
-If two developers edit the same file the last developer to upload their changes to the server wins and the other's changes are lost.
-This problem is solved by Versoin Control; When the two developers commit and push their changes to the repository the last developer to push must pull the other developers changes and resolve any merge conflict.
-Resolving merges can be easy or hard depending on the conflit, but regarless of the complexity the alternative - losing another developer's work - isn't acceptable.
+Without VC software teams are not able to easily comapare previous versions of the codebase and they can't reliably resolve file conflicts.
+When two developers edit the same file, the last developer to upload wins and the other's changes are lost.
+This problem is solved by Versoin Control; When the two developers commit and push their changes to the repository the last developer to push must pull the other developer's changes and resolve any merge conflict.
+Resolving merges can be easy or hard depending on the situation, but regarless of the complexity the alternative - losing another developer's work - is unacceptable.

-The learning curve of Git and GitHub is initially a little steep, doubly so for people that already can do basic scripting and due to not having a growth mindset have never working on teams.
+The learning curve of Git and GitHub is initially a little steep.
+It's not uncommon to encouter people that know a little scripting but have never worked on a team.
+It's also not uncommon for lone wolf developers to be resistent to adopting new tools.
 When starting a project, ensure that everyone is willing to learn and use these tools.
-People not familure with the tools can read [GitHub's guide](https://guides.github.com/introduction/git-handbook/) and should receive help from the team when they get stuck.
+Developers not familure with Git or Github can read [GitHub's guide](https://guides.github.com/introduction/git-handbook/) and should receive help from the team when they get stuck.
 I strongly recommend not working with deveopers that refused to use Version Control software, they will cause more problems than they solve and the velocity of the team will suffer.

 ### Docker & Docker Compose